11 Common Flowers That are Actually Dangerous for Pets

 Daffodil

-A popular sign of spring, daffodils are considered poisons to dogs, although it is the plant’s bulb that is the most toxic.
-When dogs ingest any part of the plant, it can cause diarrhea and vomiting, along with abdominal pain, convulsions and a drop in blood pressure.
-These 14 cheap landscaping updates make a big splash.
+A staple for making a big splash in many yards every spring, daffodils are considered poisons to dogs, although it is the plant’s bulb that is the most toxic.
+When dogs ingest any part of the plant, it can cause diarrhea and vomiting, along with abdominal pain, convulsions, and a drop in blood pressure.

 7 / 11